 If you are laying the solid wood flooring over a concrete subfloor then you will need to check the latter’s moisture levels beforehand.
 It should be less than 4%.
-If it is not then use a barrier to help prevent moisture affecting the solid wood.
+If it is not then use a damp proof membrane primer barrier to help prevent moisture affecting the solid wood.
 Refer to our advice center for our PDF instructions.

 Glue downs are installed by trowel spreading of adhesive on the subfloor in a pre determined area.
 Usually professionals will measure out three feet or enough for twelve rows to cover, using a three inch wide board as an example.
 Each and every individual board is placed one at a time into the adhesive until the glued area is covered.
 Once completed, another area is marked and laid.